 Get Started: Butterfly Garden Guide

 outdoor sign number 2You can create a paradise for butterflies while encouraging habitat restoration, no matter how large or small an area you have!
 Begin planning your garden with the Basics of Butterfly Gardening, from the North American Butterfly Association.
-Learn which native plants are suitable for butterfly gardens in your location, with Regional Butterfly Garden Guides.
-Show your commitment to increasing butterfly populations and educating others by certifying your butterfly garden or habitat through NABA's Butterfly Garden Certification Program.
-Explore native butterfly garden plants selected by NABA's butterfly gardening community as essential plants to include in your garden with NABA's Butterfly Garden Plants.
-Fine tune your garden plant selections with Caterpillars and Host Plants.
+Learn about native plants and soil for butterfly gardens with this article on Native Plants, Soil and Soil Amendments.

 Certify Your Love of Butterfly Gardening!

 Plant three nectar plants and three caterpillar food plants that are native to your region.
-Your garden will then qualify to join the growing number of NABA Certified Butterfly Gardens, helping to promote and increase butterfly habitat across the country.
+Your garden will then qualify to join the 11,000+ (and counting!)
+NABA Certified Butterfly Gardens across North America that are helping to promote and increase butterfly habitat.

 Your Guide to Butterfly Gardening in the Lower Rio Grande Valley